Aqua 2024.1 Help

 Select element from Page structure

-Once you selected an element, Aqua generates a unique locator for it.
+Once you select an element, Aqua generates a unique locator for it.
 This ensures that each locator points to a specific element on the page.

-To add the element to your code, do one of the following:
+To add the generated locator to your code, do one of the following:

 • Click the button in the Locators Evaluator section.
-Prior to this, you can select the type of the locator (CSS, XPath) by clicking the Locator type button.
+Prior to this, you can select the type of the locator (CSS or XPath) by clicking the Locator type button.

 • If you want to add an element to your code using a specific selector (ID, Name, Tag with classes, and so on), click the Add Element to Code By button and select the desired one from the list.